XorTroll/uLaunch/Themes.md

 - `ui/Font.ttf` -> TTF font used for all the UI.

-- `ui/AllTitles.png` -> 256x256 icon for the "all titles" entry in the main menu.
+- `ui/AllTitles.png` -> 256x256 PNG for the "all titles" entry in the main menu.

-- `ui/Folder.png` -> 256x256 icon for folders in the main menu.
+- `ui/Folder.png` -> 256x256 PNG for folders in the main menu.

+- `ui/Cursor.png` -> 296x296 PNG for the cursor pointing at items in the main menu.

 > *TODO: more customizable stuff*